-Bold claim, I know, but for me, it couldn’t more true.
-I briefly raved about how much I loved this eye cream in my Instytutum brand review, and now that 2 months has passed, it’s time for the in-depth review.
+I briefly raved about how much I loved the Instytutum Truly Transforming Brightening Eye Cream in the brand review, and now that 2 months has passed, it’s time for the in-depth review.

-- I tap it lightly around my eye area and on my smile lines twice a day.
+I tap a pea-sized amount lightly around my eye area and on my smile lines twice a day.

-- A sleek plastic jar, small spatula included.
+A sleek plastic jar, small spatula included.
 I prefer tube to keep the actives potent, but at this point I’m about 200% done griping about this issue.
+The jar is also deceptively large given the amount of product inside.

-The Instytutum Eye Cream came with high praise from Anne, and the first thing I noticed were its smorgasborg of anti-fine-lines ingredients:
+The Instytutum Truly Transforming Brightening Eye Cream came with high praise from Anne, and the first thing I noticed were its smorgasborg of anti-fine-lines ingredients:

 - Shea butter – An emollient that nourishes the skin with its wealth of antioxidants, fatty acids, and vitamin a and e.
 This is one of my favorite emollients as its rich without being heavy or greasy.